todogroup/todogroup.org/faq/index.md

 See the full [list of members](/members).
 If you would like to take part too, please [contact us](/join).

-## What can deliverables can we expect to see from the group?
+## What deliverables can we expect to see from the group?

 We are currently focussing on establishing membership and confirming a roadmap of activity.